-15 Golden Facts About Almost Famous
+15 Facts About Almost Famous for Its 20th Anniversary

-In 2015, Cameron Crowe told Vanity Fair that he intended for the film to end on Elaine Miller (Frances McDormand) playing the family Neil Young’s “On the Way Home.”
+In 2015, Cameron Crowe told Vanity Fair that he intended for Almost Famous to end on Elaine Miller (Frances McDormand) playing the family Neil Young’s “On the Way Home.”
 “In the end, we decided not to hear that song or her dialogue, and to let the sequence live in a montage as the Stillwater tour bus drives away to the sound of Led Zeppelin’s ‘Tangerine.’
 That song was more eloquent in its summary of the movie than any spoken words,” Crowe said.

 In a 2000 interview with The Morning Call, Kate Hudson said she prepared for the role of Penny Lane by listening to a lot of classic rock music, reading former groupie Pamela Des Barres’ book I’m With the Band, and interviewing the wives of rock stars.
 “You look in their eyes and you see a sadness,” Hudson said.
 “You can tell how much they lived, and how jaded it gets in that world.
 But, at the same time, they knew what they were getting themselves into.”

 Crowe told Film Comment that while honeymooning in 1986 with his then-wife, Nancy Wilson of the band Heart, they holed up in a cabin in Oregon and created a fake band and wrote songs, “knowing sort of one day we might do a movie where we could use the stuff,” he said.
-“Almost 15 years later, those songs became a reality.
+Almost 15 years later, those songs became a reality.

 A publicist named Russell DeMay, who was based on The Beatles’s publicist Derek Taylor, showed up in earlier drafts of the script.
 “I wanted David Bowie to play that part,” Crowe told Film Comment.
 “I just thought it would be the greatest thing, rumpled white suit, and that was an important character that I'm sorry is not in there, because the publicist used to not be the buffer, the publicist used to be one of the band.”

-Crowe and the production team received hundreds of audition tapes for the part of William Miller, but Fugit’s tape surprised Crowe.
+Crowe and the production team received hundreds of audition tapes for the part of William Miller, but Patrick Fugit’s tape surprised Crowe.
 “Patrick was funny and kind of awkward and not jaded in the slightest.
 He was just a raw talent,” Crowe told The Washington Post.
 Crowe flew the Salt Lake City-based Fugit—who was born nine years after the movie takes place—to Los Angeles.
 Fugit thought Led Zeppelin and Jethro Tull were solo artists, not bands, and at the time the only music he owned was a Chumbawamba CD.
 To educate Fugit, Crowe made him listen to classic rock.
 “He gave me all these albums from Led Zeppelin, The Who, Neil Young, David Bowie, Peter Frampton … He told me, ‘I want this stuff coming out of your pores,’” Fugit said.

 Critics berated the film for its lack of sex and drugs, but in 2005 Crowe told Paste magazine that his rock star friends understood the film.
 “And it was those guys that were the biggest fans of Almost Famous that said, ‘Yeah, sex and drugs and stuff are a part of rock ’n’ roll, but a true musician never picks up the guitar at first because they just want sex and drugs.’
 It’s usually because a record blew their head off, and they never could go back to whatever they wanted to be before.
 And that’s what I think Almost Famous is about—it’s about getting your head blown off by a piece of music, and everything else is secondary.”